alloy-org/amplenote-embed-starter/README.md

 # Output

-The output of the build step is a markdown note that can be used as a plugin note in Amplenote.
-Import this note and enable it as a plugin in your Amplenote account.
+The output of the build step is a zip file containing a markdown note that can be used as a plugin note in Amplenote.
+Import this zip file as a markdown archive in Amplenote and enable it as a plugin in your Amplenote account.
+The zip file contains an attachment containing the potentially-large plugin code, to avoid creating an extremely large note.

 The following plugin actions are implemented in the plugin: